Villa Ada

 Villa Ada is a park in Rome, Italy, with a surface of 450 acre it is the second largest in the city after Villa Doria Pamphili.
 It is located in the northeastern part of the city.

 History

 Isle in Villa Ada's lake.

 The wooded expanse was owned by the Italian royal House of Savoy in the latter half of the nineteenth century; it contained the royal residence (1872–1878).
-In 1878 the area came under the control of Count Tellfner of Switzerland, who named it in honor of his wife Ada.
+In 1878 the area came under the control of Count Giuseppe Telfener (1839-1898, administrator of the private asset of the Royal Family), who named it in honor of his wife Ada., He previously was the builder of railway lines in Argentina (later he was also engineer and president of the New York, Texas and Mexican Railway) and had become rich in America, Then he was also member of the Chamber of Deputies, the lower house of the Parliament of the Kingdom of Italy.

 The royal family regained control of the land in 1904 and they retained control of the area until 1946.
 During their ownership it came to be known as Villa Savoia.